 After the birth

 When you are sure that labour has finished, and that everyone is healthy and happy, get mum something to eat and drink.
-Give her the normal puppy food she has had throughout pregnancy, as she’ll need something she’s used to that’s gentle on her stomach.
+Give your dog the normal puppy food they have had throughout pregnancy, as they’ll need something that’s gentle on their stomach.

-Try to help her go outside for fresh air and to go to the toilet – this might be tough to do straight away.
+Try to help your dog go outside for fresh air and to go to the toilet – this might be tough to do straight away.
 Remove and replace anything that has been soiled during delivery, and then give the new family some quiet, quality time together.